quantized-time/Fun-Stuff/README.md

 This will be a collection of some interesting systems I simulate up along the way, starting from Winter'24.
+It'll also be a collection of nice resources.